substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/upgrade-scheduler.md

  Schedule the extrinsic  for the blocks after the migration executes.
 If it takes an unknown length of time to execute, set up a counter within the extrinsic to make sure that it stops once it hits a certain weight and then schedules itself again for the next block.
 :::

+### 4. Trigger the migrations.

+Once you have defined the calls and the `on_runtime_upgrade` hook you can trigger the migrations by upgrading the runtime as described [here](https://substrate.dev/substrate-how-to-guides/docs/storage-migrations/migration-steps-polkadotjs)
 ## Examples
  - Calls scheduling in  the [democracy pallet](https://github.com/paritytech/substrate/blob/0f934e970501136c7370a3bbd234b96c81f59cba/frame/democracy/src/lib.rs#L1711)